AsetaShadrach/tester/README.md

 }
 ```
 3. Write tests for predeploy of the modules in the project ORM to confirm the migrations will work before publishing
 4. Incase for example a status is missing, you can register it
-5. ~~Add descriptions to inputs and objects~~
-6. ~~If email report has been selected , makesure the email recipients feild id not blank~~
-7. ~~For the filters add the mongoose prefixes for (gte,lte, like) etc~~ Done for pg
-8. ~~Convert all enums to small letters~~
-9. Confirm foreign key filtering for singletons
+5. Confirm foreign key filtering for singletons
-10. Add is email verified or is active to tenants/users
+6. Add is email verified or is active to tenants/users
-11. Confirm streaming response from file reads
+7. Confirm streaming response from file reads
-12. ~~Fix get request option to factor in query param string~~